C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 | [Delpher](https://www.delpher.nl) (NL)|   |   |   |
 | [ANNO](http://anno.onb.ac.at/anno-suche#searchMode=simple&from=1)(DE)|   |   |   |
 | [Zeitungsportal DDR-Presse](http://zefys.staatsbibliothek-berlin.de/ddr-presse/) (DE) |   |   |   |

+Complete the table in your template with the answers to the following questions:
+- What type of institution carried out the digitisation?
+Public/private, for commercial/academic/preservation purposes?
+- How can you access these collections?
+- Is a subscription needed?
+Is there remote access or is it limited to the premises of the institution?
+- Is there a dedicated interface for the digitised newspapers or is the interface common to other sources such as books and images?
+- Where do the titles come from?
+What languages are they available in?
+Are there any special subcollections?
+- What information is provided on each individual title by the institution?

 <!-- section -->
 ### 6.b The newspaper as historical source